commaai/new-connect/README.md

 ## PWA Setup

-The project uses pwa-asset-generator to generate PWA assets: https://github.com/elegantapp/pwa-asset-generator.
+This project uses pwa-asset-generator to generate PWA assets: https://github.com/elegantapp/pwa-asset-generator.
 Since these assets aren't saved in the workspace by default, you'll need to generate them before running the PWA locally:

 ```bash
 npm run pwa-setup